how it works

 The EPA recommends taking action to reduce radon levels in homes that test at or above 4 picocuries per liter (pCi/L).
 The average indoor radon level in U.S. homes is approximately 1.3 pCi/L; outdoor air typically measures around 0.4 pCi/L.

 The EPA also notes that radon levels between 2 and 4 pCi/L represent a meaningful risk and that homeowners should consider mitigation in that range.
 There is no known “safe” level of radon — the goal is to reduce concentrations as low as reasonably achievable.
+For a fuller breakdown of what specific readings mean, see our guide on safe versus dangerous radon levels, and the radon testing guide covers how to measure your home.

 A standard sub-slab depressurization system can typically reduce indoor radon levels by 80% to 99%, often bringing levels well below 2 pCi/L.